WeirdConstructor/WLambda/README.md

 WLambda - Embeddable Scripting Language for Rust
 ================================================

-This crate provides a small and simple embeddable scripting language.
-Its syntax gravitates around functions and argument composition for functions.
-A core concept is that everything is callable.
-It could be regarded as LISP without parenthesis, or as a mixture of Perl, Lua, JavaScript and LISP/Scheme/Clojure.
+WLambda is an embeddable dynamic scripting language for Rust, where every value can be called and the syntax is a blend of Perl, Lua, JavaScript and LISP/Scheme/Clojure.

 Here are some of its properties: